cagladbahadir/LOUPE/README.md

 `ThresholdRandomMask`: Compares p and u and applies hard sigmoid to acquire m binary mask

 `RandomMask`: Creates a random uniform mask between 0 and 1 for the thresholding function.
 Corresponds to vector u in the Eq.
-3 in the paper https://arxiv.org/abs/1901.01960.
+3 in the [paper](https://arxiv.org/abs/1901.01960).

 # Citation